oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/shared_node_pools/README.md

 ```
 {
-	"deployment_name": "MI300X shared pool",
+	"deployment_name": "BM.GPU4.8 shared pool",
 	"recipe_mode": "shared_node_pool",
 	"shared_node_pool_size": 1,
-	"shared_node_pool_shape": "BM.GPU.MI300X.8",
+	"shared_node_pool_shape": "BM.GPU4.8",
 	"shared_node_pool_boot_volume_size_in_gbs": 500,
 	"shared_node_pool_selector": "selector_1"
 }
 ```

 2. Wait for the shared node pool to be deployed (can check `deployment_logs` for status)
-3. Deploy any recipe that you want to be deployed on the BM.GPU.MI300x "selector_1" shared node pool (this would be the payload to the `/deployment` POST API):
+3. Deploy any recipe that you want to be deployed on the BM.GPU4.8 "selector_1" shared node pool (this would be the payload to the `/deployment` POST API):

 ```
 {
 	"recipe_id": "example",
 	"recipe_mode": "service",
-	"deployment_name": "echo2 seattle",
+	"deployment_name": "echo1 selector_1",
 	"recipe_use_shared_node_pool": true,
 	"recipe_shared_node_pool_selector": "selector_1",
 	"recipe_image_uri": "hashicorp/http-echo",